pulumi/pulumi-hugo/themes/default/content/blog/reducing-our-error-rate/index.md

 ## Read Every Error Message That Your System Produces

 You should read every error message that your system produces.
 Simple but effective.
-Our team pumps every 500 into a slack channel and reviewing each of these is a top priority for the current on-call engineer.
+Our team pumps every 5XX into a Slack channel and reviewing each of these is a top priority for the current on-call engineer.
 There’s a little more to it, but that’s the gist!
 Commit to this process and your error rates are guaranteed to drop.
 And I can prove it!

 ## Reliability from First Principles

 Why does reading error messages imply improving error rates?
 It isn't magic.
 You still have to dedicate time to fix the bugs you're shipping and make proactive investments.
-But you can model this process with a simple equation:
+But you can model this process with a simple inequality:

 ```
 (API Call Volume) * (Error Rate) * (Time to Triage an Error) < On-Call Attention
 ```

-This equation comes with a few important constraints:
+This comes with a few important constraints:

 1. On-call attention is a fixed commodity
 2. API call volume scales with your business